hwar042/sftp/README.md

 ## Installation and Startup

 * Clone the repository to a local disk
-* Navigate to `sftp/src/` (where sftp is the cloned directory)
+* Open a terminal window in the repo directory
-* Build the client from the command line: `javac TCPClient.java`
+* Build the client from the command line: `javac src/main/TCPClient.java`
-* Build the server from the command line: `javac TCPServer.java`
+* Build the server from the command line: `javac src/main/TCPServer.java`
 * Start the server from the command line: `java TCPServer`
 * From a **separate** terminal instance, start the client from the command line: `java TCPClient`
 * Enter Client commands from the client terminal